-In some cases, national banks decide to keep a fixed exchange rate on certain foreign currencies such as the U.S. dollar.
+Sometimes, national banks decide to keep a fixed exchange rate on certain foreign currencies, such as the U.S. dollar.
 The purpose of this is to encourage regular use of USD in places where it is already commonly used.

 Fixing an exchange rate, whether to the U.S. dollar or another strong currency, is also called “pegging,” as in, “Hong Kong pegged its currency to the U.S. dollar.“